-Sara Hess is counsel in Mayer Brown’s Chicago office and a member of the Government Transactions practice.
+Sara Hess is counsel in Mayer Brown’s Chicago office and a member of the Banking & Finance practice.
 She practices in the areas of infrastructure development, public law and public finance, representing clients in a variety of transactional, legislative and regulatory matters.

 Sara advises public and private sector owners, bidders, developers and contractors in connection with complex government transactions and construction projects, particularly with respect to public-private partnerships (P3s) and alternative project delivery methods in the infrastructure sector.
 She has extensive experience negotiating and preparing concession agreements, EPC contracts, design and construction agreements, consulting contracts and project management agreements.
 Sara also advises project owners with respect to procurement laws, policies and practices.